TeamLapen/Vampirism/docs/data/convertibles.md

 title: Convertibles
 ---

-The main article about vampiric creatures is [here](../wiki/content/entities/bitten_animal).
+The main article about vampiric creatures is in the vampiric creatures wiki page.

 By default only some vanilla animals can be turned into a vampiric version.
 You can make any other (vanilla or modded) creature convertible from a data pack by adding it to the